 After King Edward VIII’s unexpected abdication in December 1936, the Post Office had only five months to prepare stamps for the coronation of George VI.
 The first definitive stamps appeared on 10th May 1937, and further “low-values” were issued at intervals until December 1947.

-Featured in this collection are all fifteen low value definitive stamps that were issued.
-Despite the rush after the abdication, the designs were brilliant.
+All fifteen low value definitive stamps that were issued are featured in this collection.
 George VI’s profile features at the centre of every stamp, and in each corner is one of the four national emblems of Great Britain – the rose for England, thistle for Scotland, shamrock for Northern Ireland and daffodil for Wales.

 As well as these definitive stamps, this collection includes twenty-one commemorative stamps – every commemorative stamp issued in George VI’s reign – as well as the first regional issues!
 Today, these stamps provide a fascinating insight into the key events of the reign.